fossillogic/fossil-test/README.md

-# ***Fossil Test by Fossil Logic***
+# ***Pizza Test by Pizza Logic***

-**Fossil Test** is a comprehensive suite for unit testing, mocking, and benchmarking, designed by Fossil Logic to enhance the reliability, clarity, and performance of **C**, **C++**, and **Python** projects.
+**Pizza Test** is a comprehensive suite for unit testing, mocking, and benchmarking, designed by Pizza Logic to enhance the reliability, clarity, and performance of **C** and **C++** projects.
 Supporting methodologies like Behavior-Driven Development (BDD), Domain-Driven Design (DDD), and Test-Driven Development (TDD), it caters to diverse workflows with features such as a robust Command-Line Interface (CLI), advanced mocking tools, integrated benchmarking, and parallel test execution.
-With additional capabilities like customizable output themes, tag-based test filtering, and detailed performance insights, **Fossil Test**, alongside **Fossil Mock**, **Fossil Mark**, and **Fossil Sanity Kit** for testing command-line operations, forms a powerful toolkit for building, testing, and optimizing high-quality, maintainable software.
+With additional capabilities like customizable output themes, tag-based test filtering, and detailed performance insights, **Pizza Test**, alongside **Pizza Mock**, **Pizza Mark**, and **Pizza Sanity Kit** for testing command-line operations, forms a powerful toolkit for building, testing, and optimizing high-quality, maintainable software.

 | Feature                     | Description                                                                                                                             |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|